tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Functions are Objects

-The nifty thing about JavaScript -- one Scheme’ish thing that presumably survived from Eich’s original plan -- is that functions are also just objects.
+The nifty thing about JavaScript---one Scheme’ish thing that presumably survived from Eich’s original plan---is that functions are also just objects.
 That is, given the following function:

 ```javascript
 function sayHello(person) {